Smoked Loaded Cheesy Potatoes Recipe

-Loaded potatoes are always one of my favorites, we usually have them as mashed potatoes, but this casserole was the perfect side dish.
+Loaded potatoes are always one of my favorites.
+We usually have them as mashed potatoes, but this casserole was the perfect side dish.
 I love to smoke low and slow, so having a side dish to smoke alongside meat like Prime Rib is the perfect smoking combination!
-Also, these potatoes are easy to make with steaks to not just Prime Rib.
-I smoked this on my Pitboss Pro 1100
+Also, these potatoes are easy to make with steaks, not just Prime Rib.
+I smoked this on my Pitboss Pro 1100.

 Smoked Loaded Cheesy Potatoes Ingredients